Ch4rlesSm1th99/Masters-Project/Charles_README.md

 uniqueness of the dataset.

-## 4. Modality Fusion
+## 4. Feature Fusion

-After extracting features for each modality, we will concatenate them to form a combined feature space representing all three types of data.
+After extracting features for each data type (modality), we will concatenate them to form a combined feature space representing all three types of data which will be passed through the alignment network and classifier head.
 We may also experiment with hierarchical fusion to see which features contribute most to the detection.

 ## 5. Self-Supervised Strategy
 We plan to use a contrastive loss function (e.g., SimCLR or Orchestra) or a triplet loss function to align similar pairs